 Cornfield Annuals Seed Mix

 It is possible to re-establish cornfield annuals each year from self sown seeds if, after flowering, the flowers are cut back and cuttings removed, and the ground re-cultivated.
 Please see Emorsgate's excellent Richard Brown on YouTube.
-If you wish to boost the numbers of your favourite annuals they can be over-sown at the same time.
+This is, of course, why poppies did so well in Flanders over the first world war.
+The French equivalent to the Remembrance poppy is the cornflower.
+If you want to boost the numbers of your favourite annuals they can be over-sown at the same time.
+Corncockle looks like a major component of this mix, but actually has very large seeds.
+It's now virtually impossible to find in the wild here.

 100% Wildflowers (by weight)